Cinecittà: History

 In the same period, the studios were used for further international productions such as Francis of Assisi (1961), Cleopatra (1963), The Agony and the Ecstasy (1965), Zeffirelli's Romeo and Juliet (1968), Fellini's Casanova (1976), La Traviata (1982) and many other productions.

 It hosted the Eurovision Song Contest 1991.
 This was the 36th Eurovision Song Contest and was held on Stage 15.
 Due to the Gulf War and mounting tensions in Yugoslavia, RAI decided to move the contest from Sanremo to Rome which was perceived to be more secure.

 After a period of near-bankruptcy, the Italian Government privatized Cinecittà in 1997, selling an 80% stake.
-On August 9, 2007, a fire destroyed about 3,000 m² (32,000 sq. ft.) of the Cinecittà lot and surroundings.
+On August 9, 2007, a fire destroyed about 3,000 m2 (32,000 sq. ft.) of the Cinecittà lot and surroundings.
 The historic part that houses the sets of classics such as Ben-Hur was not damaged; however, a good portion of the original sets from the HBO/BBC series Rome was destroyed.
 In July 2012, another fire damaged Teatro 5, the vast studio where Fellini filmed La Dolce Vita and Satyricon (1969).
 A third fire in August 2022 destroyed part of a partially dismantled set depicting Renaissance-era Florence and disrupted filming of the sequel to The Old Guard.

-Since the 1990s, films have included Anthony Minghella's The English Patient (1996), Martin Scorsese's Gangs of New York (2002), Wes Anderson's The Life Aquatic with Steve Zissou (2004) and Mel Gibson’s The Passion of the Christ (2004).
+Since the 1990s, films have included Anthony Minghella's The English Patient (1996) and The Talented Mr. Ripley (1999), Martin Scorsese's Gangs of New York (2002), Wes Anderson's The Life Aquatic with Steve Zissou (2004), Mel Gibson's The Passion of the Christ (2004), Thomas Berger's Conclave (2024), Luca Guadagnino's Queer (2024) and Terry Gilliam's Carnival: At the End of Days (TBA).